 Chloe is a transgender woman, and until 2007 she lived and worked as Stephen.
 While she experienced many incidents throughout her life that might have been seen as evidence of her transgender status, it was not until she was well into her middle age years that she began to address her gender dysphoria in a determined, focused manner.
 With the help of expert counseling, a loving spouse and family, some (but not all) understanding employers, and a deeply supportive Quaker community, Chloe completed her gender transition.
 Chloe and her second spouse are now divorced, but they remain very close friends and share in the raising of their children.

-Prior to Chloe joining Freedom House, Chloe served as the Senior Advisor for LGBTQ Policy (global) and the Senior Advisor on Democracy, Human Rights and Governance (Africa) at the US Agency for International Development (USAID), which was a senior political appointment by the Obama Administration.
+Prior to Chloe joining Freedom House, Chloe served as the Senior Advisor for LGBTQI Policy (global) and the Senior Advisor on Democracy, Human Rights and Governance (Africa) at the US Agency for International Development (USAID), which was a senior political appointment by the Obama Administration.
 She has three and a half decades experience as a development project manager, policy expert, and ethics adviser in developing countries in Asia, the Middle East, and Latin America, and especially Africa.
 In previous employment, she has worked with Creative Associates International (2007 – 09), Management Systems International (2000-05) and at the Louis Berger Group (1992-2000).
-Chloe also periodically serves as an Adjunct Professor teaching international development and applied ethics at the McCourt School of Public Policy at Georgetown University, and at the School of Public Policy at the University of Maryland at College Park.
-She also has previously taught as an adjunct faculty member at the School of Advanced International Studies (SAIS) of the Johns Hopkins University, and (online) at the School of Global Inclusion and Social Development at the University of Massachusetts – Boston.
+Chloe also regularly teaches as an Adjunct Professor in international development and applied ethics at the School of Public Policy at the University of Maryland at College Park.
+Previously she also taught on the adjunct faculty at the McCourt School of Public Policy at Georgetown University, at the School of Advanced International Studies (SAIS) of the Johns Hopkins University, and (online) at the School of Global Inclusion and Social Development at the University of Massachusetts – Boston.

 In 2013 Chloe was selected as the Distinguished Alumna of the Year by the School of Public Policy at the University of Maryland.
 In that same year, she was one of three awardees of the National Public Service Award, by the National Center for Transgender Equality.
 In 2012 she received the Meritorious Honor Group Award by USAID, for her service on the Policy Task Team for the drafting of the new Democracy, Human Rights, and Governance Strategy.

 Chloe currently serves on the board of the International Development Ethics Association.
-She also serves on the advisory board of World Learning, and until recently was on the board of the Society for International Development Washington DC chapter.
+She also serves on the advisory board of World Learning, and previously was on the board of the Society for International Development Washington DC chapter.